chipsalliance/chisel/docs/src/explanations/chisel-enum.md

 # ChiselEnum

-The ChiselEnum type is an easy way to get away from value encodings and reduce the chance of error when encoding muxes, opcodes, and functional unit operations.
-As opposed to the Chisel type Enums, ChiselEnums allow for names to be explicitly passed through Bundles like IO.
+The ChiselEnum type can be used to reduce the chance of error when encoding mux selectors, opcodes, and functional unit operations.
+In contrast with`Chisel.util.Enum`, `ChiselEnum` are subclasses of `Data`, which means that they can be used to define fields in `Bundle`s, including in `IO`s.

 ## Importing the ChiselEnum module